-International travellers constituted 53.3% and domestic travellers 46.7%.
-Half of the sample had been on a vacation trip along the road before ('repeaters'), including most domestic visitors (65.6%).
-The other half comprised first-time visitors, dominated by international visitors (72.8%).
+International travelers constituted 53.3% and domestic travelers 46.7%.
+Half of the people in the sample had previously been on a vacation trip along the road ("repeaters"), including most domestic visitors (65.6%).
+The other half was comprised of first-time visitors, dominated by international visitors (72.8%).
 Most respondents were on a day trip or round trip (67.8%), while 30.1% where staying for a minimum of one night in the area.
-Nearly half of the sample had been one day or more on the road when they were interviewed (52.7%).
-The majority of the sample was driving a car (76.8%), and there were on average three persons travelling in company.
-The average age was 46 years, and half of the sample was in the range 40 to 59 years.
-The majority was travelling without children (68.9%).
+Nearly half of the people in the sample had spent one day or more on the road when they were interviewed (52.7%).
+The majority of people in the sample were driving cars (76.8%), and on average three people were travelling in each group.
+Their average age was 46 years, and half of those in the sample were aged in the range of 40 to 59 years.
+Most were travelling without children (68.9%).